Canadian health claims for food: Benefits of fruits and vegetables

-Current Canadian intakes of fruits and vegetables
+Canadian intake of fruits and vegetables

 According to Statistics Canada during 2008 Canadians ate an average of 79.5 kg vegetables per person, about 4 kg lower than in 2005 when Canadians consumed 83.5 kg per person.
 Potatoes were the most consumed vegetable with 44%, followed by carrots, lettuce onions and tomatoes which marked a cumulative 29% of all vegetables consumed.
 During 2008 fruit consumption in Canada increased to a record high 47.5 kg per person.
 Fresh fruit consumption remains the same as in previous years; however, processed fruit consumption increased by 7%.
 Berries such as strawberries, cranberries, blackberries and blueberries have had a substantial consumption increase to 5 kg by Canadians in 2008.
 Oranges also remain a major part of fruit consumption at 4.9 kg per person.

 Canada's Food Guide recommendations

 The recommended number of daily servings in healthy adults aged 19–50 is 7-8 servings for women and 8-10 servings for men.
 Consumption of a "variety" of fruits and vegetables is emphasized as well as consumption of whole foods rather than their juices.
 Also recommended is to have at least one dark green and one orange vegetable per day.
 Moreover, the Canada Food Guide suggests that Canadians should consume fruits and vegetables with little or no added salt, sugar or fat.